PyCQA/redbaron/docs/index.rst

 .. ipython:: python

-    red  # direct feedback like BeautifulSoup, "0" here is the index of the node in our source code red.help()  # helper function that discribe nodes content so you don't have to read the doc
+    red  # direct feedback like BeautifulSoup, "0" here is the index of the node in our source code red.help()  # helper function that describe nodes content so you don't have to read the doc

 Easy nodes modifications, you already know how to code in python, so pass